Ukraine's leader warns war will cost Russia for generations

 Konashenkov said Russian forces also used the anti-ship Bastion missile system to strike Ukrainian military facilities near the Black Sea port of Odesa.
 Russia first used the weapon during its military campaign in Syria in 2016.

-However, Mikhailo Podolyak, an adviser to Zelenskyy, said that assessment was intended “to provoke tension in the media.”
+However, Mikhailo Podolyak, an adviser to Zelenskyy, alleged that Moscow’s characterization was intended “to provoke tension in the media.”
 He tweeted: “Our positions are unchanged.
 Ceasefire, withdrawal of troops & strong security guarantees with concrete formulas.”

-British Chief of Defense Intelligence Lt.
-Gen. Jim Hockenhull warned that after failing to take major Ukrainian cities, Russian forces are shifting to a “strategy of attrition” that will entail “reckless and indiscriminate use of firepower,” resulting in higher civilian casualties and a worsening humanitarian crisis.
+Britain’s foreign minister accused Putin of using the talks as a “smokescreen” while his forces regroup.
+“We don’t see any serious withdrawal of Russian troops or any serious proposals on the table,” Foreign Secretary Liz Truss told the Times of London newspaper.

-Around Ukraine, hospitals, schools and buildings where people sought safety have been attacked.
-Ludmyla Denisova, the Ukrainian Parliament’s human rights commissioner, said at least 130 people had survived Wednesday’s bombing of a Mariupol theater that was being used a shelter.
+The British Department of Defense said in its latest intelligence assessment that the Kremlin “has been surprised by the scale and ferocity of Ukrainian resistance” and “is now pursuing a strategy of attrition” that is likely to involve indiscriminate attacks.

 Early morning barrages that hit a residential building in the Podil neighborhood of Kyiv killed at least one person.
 Emergency services said 98 people were evacuated from the building and Kyiv Mayor Vitali Klitschko said 19 were wounded.